Moehringia trinervia

-Moehringia trinervia, commonly known as apetalous sandwort or three-nerved sandwort, is a herbaceous plant of the family Caryophyllaceae.
+Moehringia trinervia, commonly known as apetalous sandwort or three-nerved sandwort, is a herbaceous flowering plant in the family Caryophyllaceae.
 A native of Eurasia, it has been introduced into North America.

 Description

 Three-nerved sandwort is a small, slender, slightly pubescent annual growing 10 – 40 cm tall.
 The leaves are 6 – 25 mm long with three conspicuous longitudinal veins, although some leaves may have up to five veins.
 The flowers measure approximately 6 mm in diameter, with each bearing ten stamens and three styles.
-The petals are much longer than the three-veined sepals.
+The three-veined sepals are longer than the petals.
 The flowering period is April until July.